elamaran619/amazon-quicksight-user-guide/doc_source/edit-a-filter.md

 1. On the analysis page, choose **Filter** on the tool bar\.

-1. On the **Applied filters** pane, choose the filter you want to modify to see the filter details\.
+1. On the **Applied filters** pane, choose the filter that you want to modify to see the filter details\.

 1. Change the comparison type or values\.